gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Tooling API and TestKit require Gradle 2.6 or higher

 The Tooling API can no longer connect to builds using a Gradle version below Gradle 2.6.
 The same applies to builds run through TestKit.

+### Tooling API clients before 3.0 are now longer supported

+Gradle 5.0 requires a minimum Tooling API client version of 3.0.
+Older client libraries can no longer run builds with Gradle 5.0

 ### Configuration Avoidance API disallows common configuration errors